THE AWARD WINNING HISTORIC GARDENS IN SUMMERS

 'DACRE & DALEMAIN DAYS' - For Every Ticket purchased at Dalemain Mansion & Historic Gardens a donation will be given to Dacre Church

-When you visit Dalemain Mansion & Historic Gardens on the 'Dacre & Dalemain Days Out' a percentage of your ticket fee will be given to Dacre Church
+When you visit Dalemain Mansion & Historic Gardens on the 'Dacre & Dalemain Days Out' and present your ticket at Dacre Church a donation from Mr & Mrs McCosh will be given.

 NEW BOOK NOW: Bespoke Botanical Drawing Courses with Mark Fothergill - World Renowned Botanical Artist